Cosmic Angel: The Illuminati Prince/ss: Promotion

-In January 2013, Blanco performed the songs "Haze.Boogie.Life" and "Kinpinning" live in front of a seapunk green screen for Pitchfork Media's YouTube channel.
+In January 2013, Blanco performed the songs "Haze.Boogie.Life" and "Kinpinning" live in front of a seapunk green screen for Pitchfork's YouTube channel.
 In March 2013, his song "Kingpinning" was featured on the mixtape Wood Wood by Diplo.

 Singles

 "Wavvy" was officially released as the first single off Cosmic Angel: The Illuminati Prince/ss on Aug 21, 2012.
 The music video for the song was directed by Francesco Carrozzini.
 Alex Frank, writing for The Fader, commented that Blanco's rap was "versatile enough to jump on beats easy, using both sides of that gender binary perfectly (and everything in between) by somehow making this song mega-masculine and super bitchy at the same time."
-Pitchfork Media's Carrie Battan wrote that "she's high and clear in the mix rapping with unflinching urgency for nearly four minutes straight over a spine-tingling tropical cascade of a beat."
+Pitchfork's Carrie Battan wrote that "she's high and clear in the mix rapping with unflinching urgency for nearly four minutes straight over a spine-tingling tropical cascade of a beat."

 Music videos

-"Haze.Boogie.Life" was released as the second music video from the mixtape and premiered on Pitchfork Media's YouTube channel on October 11, 2012.
+"Haze.Boogie.Life" was released as the second music video from the mixtape and premiered on Pitchfork's YouTube channel on October 11, 2012.
 The music video was directed by Danny Sangra.
 Clashs Robin Murray praised the song, "Taut and full of space, the production is matched by Blanco's stuttering, biting flow resulting in something which seems to scratch against your skin."

 The mixtape's third music video for the song "Kingpinning" was released on January 25, 2013.
 The music video was directed by Clarence Fuller and features appearances by Dev Hynes, Le1f, and Analisa Teachworth.
 Michael Cragg, writing for The Guardian, commented, "Like her breakthrough single Wavvy, Kingpinning was produced by Brenmar who frames Blanco's audacious and laidback flow with brittle beats, ghostly synths and rapid-fire drum claps to create something eerie and otherworldly."
-SPINs Chris Martins praised the song and the music video, "S/he is an incredibly able shapeshifter, able to project masculine gangsta hardness and beguiling femininity from one verse to the next, and sometimes between mere bars."
+Spins Chris Martins praised the song and the music video, "S/he is an incredibly able shapeshifter, able to project masculine gangsta hardness and beguiling femininity from one verse to the next, and sometimes between mere bars."